donnatchris/miniRT-42/README.md

 ---

-Sure!
-Here's the full translation of your Lambert and Phong lighting models section for your `README.md`, in clear and professional English:

----

 ## LIGHTING MODELS: LAMBERT & PHONG

 In ray tracing, simulating realistic lighting is essential to make objects visible and expressive.
 Two fundamental models are used in **miniRT**: Lambert model (mandatory part) and Phong model (bonus part).